qitta/libhugin/docs/architecture/architecture.rst

 Provider Plugins are content provider that are responsible for fetching the metadata from the web.
-This plugins act as ``proxy`` between a webservice  and libhugin core.
+This plugins act as ``proxy`` between a webservice  and libhugin harvest.
 A webservice might be e.g. the TMDB API:

     * http://docs.themoviedb.apiary.io/